alecgarcia/laravel-uid/readme.md

 php artisan make:migration --table users add-uid-to-users
 ```

-2. Open up the migration file you just created and add a `uid` field
+2. Open up the migration file you just created and add a `uid` field.
+   1. If you overrode the column name in either the config for the default or in your model, make sure you create the column in your table to match.
 ```bash
     /**
      * Run the migrations.